kodecocodes/i9t/multitasking/multitasking.markdown

 With that said, there are some strategies that you can use to improve your code in a multitasking environment:
 1. **Universal:** Make your app universal.
 Your users will be happier and feel more like home when they can interactive with your app on their iPad, for example, very much the same way they interact with it on their iPhone.
 If you look around you'll see that's how most of the apps that you also use on a daily basis behave.
 For example Mail, Calendar, and Notes just to name a few provide almost an identical user experience whether you use them on a Mac, on an iPad or on your iPhone.
 2. **Be flexible:** You need to step away from a pixle-perfect design for various platforms and orientations.
-You need to think about different sizes and how you can have a flixble app that responds to size changes appropriately.
+You need to think about different sizes and how you can have a flexible app that responds to size changes appropriately.
 3. **Use Auto Layout:** If you still have some legacy code with hardcoded sizes or code that manually changes size of elements, it's time to consider Auto Layout to make your code more flexible and easier to maintain.
 4. **Use Size classes:** It's great to have universal storyboards, but one single layout doesn't always fit all displays.
 Use size classes to build a base layout and then customize each specific size class based on the individual needs of that size class.
 Don’t treat each of the size classes as a completely separate design, though, because as you will see later in multitasking, an app on a single device can go from one size class to another size class.
 You don't want to make a dramatic change as user drags the divider!